qdLMF/VINS-Fusion-GPU-BA/README.md

 # VINS-Fusion-CUDA-BA
 This repository is a version of [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) with a CUDA reimplementation of Bundle-Adjustment.

-The CUDA codes are in vins_estimator/src/cuda_bundle_adjustment
+The codes of this reimplementation are in vins_estimator/src/cuda_bundle_adjustment.

 ## Dependencies